Vantiv profit quadruples; raises full-year outlook

-Payment processor Vantiv Inc's (VNTV.N) second-quarter profit more than quadrupled as it processed more card transactions, and the company raised its full-year earnings outlook.
+Vantiv Inc's (VNTV.N) second-quarter profit more than quadrupled as it processed more card transactions, and the payment processor raised its full-year earnings outlook.

 It raised its adjusted net income outlook to $1.13 to $1.17 per share.

-Analysts on average were expecting a full-year profit of $1.14 per share, excluding items, on revenue of $1 billion, according to Thomson Reuters I/B/E/S.
+Cincinnati, Ohio-based Vantiv had previously forecast full-year revenue of between $995 million and $1.01 billion and adjusted earnings of between $1.09 and $1.13 per share.

-For the quarter ended June 30, the Cincinnati, Ohio-based company's profit jumped to $23 million, or 18 cents per share.
+For the quarter ended June 30, the company's profit rose to $23 million, or 18 cents per share, from $5.4 million, or 6 cents per share, a year earlier.

 Net revenue rose 20 percent to $260.4 million.